 In my previous post regarding Patellofemoral Pain Syndrome (PFPS), I delved into its etiological understanding.
 Now that we are beginning to learn more about this syndrome and its subsequent biomechanical considerations, we can begin to develop a more effective and targeted strength training program.

 Posterolateral Hip Musculature

 Last year, two systematic reviews were published that showed continued evidence for an association between weak hip abductors and PFPS.
-Lankhorst et al found significantly less hip abductor strength and less hip external rotator strength when adjusted to patient’s body weight in PFPS patients compared to the control subjects.
+Lankhorst et al found significantly less hip abductor strength and less hip external rotator strength when adjusted to the patient’s body weight in PFPS patients compared to the control subjects.
 Also, Barton et al investigated gluteal muscle activity and its association with those patients suffering from PFPS.
 They found that evidence indicates Gluteus Medius muscle activity is delayed and of shorter duration during stair ascent/descent and running.
 In contrast, Gluteus Maximus muscle activity is increased during stair descent in individuals with PFPS.